calmjs/calmjs/src/calmjs/README.rst

     its own shell.
 This latter part could be exposed as the runtime library.

+artifact
+    Defines all artifact integration functionalities; includes the related registries, makes use of the dist and command modules for the resolution of dependencies of packages and hooks into the setuptools infrastructure.

 runtime
     The module that provides the classes and functions that aid with providing the entry point into calmjs from cli and elsewhere.
     Supports the generation of the texts for users from the shell.

-command
-    Provides the primitive package manager command.
-While it doesn't really inherit from anything here, implementations will likely inherit from dist for helpers, cli for the actual cli interfacing part for the underlying binary for the command, and runtime for the help tests.
-The classes will hold onto an instance of a cli Driver and also the appropriate runtime constructed using that.

-artifact
-    Defines all artifact integration functionalities; includes the related registries, makes use of the dist and command modules for the resolution of dependencies of packages and hooks into the setuptools infrastructure.

 npm
     The npm specific tools.
 Whole module can in theory be generated